bwilli55555/Fort-Lupton-Lumber-Mill/Jons to do list.md

 **Instructions**:
 - Check off items as you provide them
 - Add answers directly in this document or send separately
-- Contact [developer name/email] when sections are complete
 - Priority items are needed before launch; other items can be added as you gather them